tobmatth/rack-ssl-enforcer/README.md

  use Rack::SslEnforcer
 ```

-To use Rack::SslEnforcer in your Rails application, add the following line to your application config file (`config/application.rb` for Rails 3, `config/environment.rb` for Rails 2):
+To use Rack::SslEnforcer in your Rails application, add the following line to your application config file (`config/application.rb` for Rails 3 and above, `config/environment.rb` for Rails 2):

 ```ruby
 config.middleware.use Rack::SslEnforcer